raoofnaushad/raoofnaushad/README.md

 # Hi, I'm Raoof Naushad! 👋

-I'm the **CTO & Co-founder** of [Lokam.ai](https://lokam.ai) – an AI startup building voice-first automation for small and medium businesses across industries like automotive, healthcare, and retail.
-Our flagship product uses **Conversational & Voice AI** to drive real-time customer feedback, enable actionable insights, and boost operational efficiency.
+I'm an **AI Architect** with experience designing scalable AI systems, data platforms, and intelligent applications across industries like finance, analytics, and research.

 I’m also a **former Data & AI Architect** at RBC, where I helped shape enterprise-scale AI strategy.

 I believe in the transformative power of **education + AI + execution**, and I’m passionate about using technology to create tangible impact for businesses and communities.